JCcastagne/Weather-Website/README.md

 ## Weather Website

-A weather website pulling data from OpenWeather, with the neumorphism design language.
+A weather website pulling data from the OpenWeather API, with a sleek modern design.

-Available for non-profit use.
+Code is available for non-profit use.
 Include the author if used.

 Website Preview: https://jccastagne.github.io/Weather-Website/